 Ball Size is size 4.

 Game Cards: Game cards are to be completed by each Coach or Team Manager prior to the start of game warm-ups.
 To complete the game card, coaches must write the full name and number of each player on the team in order of uniform number and give the game card to the Center Referee before the start of the game.
 The Referee notes all absences, substitutions, goalkeeper playing time and goals during the game.
 The Referee should delegate this role to the Assistant Referees.
-The Referee signs the completed Game Cards and deposits them in the game card box, or if there is no game card box, takes a photo and submits to the Division Commissioner, or as per the Division Commissioner’s instructions.
+The Referees sign the completed Game Cards and have the winning team coach (or home team if a draw) take a photo and submit it to the Division Commissioner, or as per the Division Commissioner’s instructions.

 Field Take-Down is the responsibility of the teams with the last game on that field.
 Parents must help break down the field.
 Sometimes, one field may end earlier than another, so be sure to check if yours is the last game for that field.
 All field equipment needs to be returned to the storage room, along with the Game Card box and Kids Zone sign.
 Please ensure all stakes and net hooks are accounted for, so children do not find them afterwards.
 The correct number of stakes and hooks are noted on the toolbox in which they are stored.
 Any trash and/or recycling must be picked up and dealt with appropriately.

 No other changes from play as specified in IFAB Laws of the Game.